 Tampa Bay's place in a national ranking of "most dangerous US Metros for Pedestrians."
 51 pedestrians were killed in 2015.

 If you're a parent at Roosevelt Elementary, try to make walking a more regular part of your routine.
 If you see a pedestrian hazard in South Tampa, take a picture and share it on the Sidewalk Stompers' Facebook page.
-If you see a neighbors car obstructing the sidewalk, leave one of our notes on the car windshield.
 And generally, help us socialize the idea that a more pedestrian-friendly South Tampa is a healthier, safer, and more livable South Tampa.